Common Grape Vitis vinifera

 -

-The plant should be grown in a location where it is protected from winter winds and frost.
-A healthy plants needs good circulation.
+The common grape prefers full sun and well-drained soil.
+It should be grown in a location where it is protected from winter winds and frost.
+A healthy plant needs good circulation.
+The hot and humid summers of the southern states negatively affect fruit production.
 To get the most out of this plant, support and training for the climbing structure should be provided.
 A regular spraying and pruning routine should be followed.
-The hot and humid summers of the southern states and the frigid cold in the midwest don't make this a good plant choice for the best fruit production.

-Insects, Diseases, and Other Plant Problems: This plant is particularly susceptible to radicole grape phylloxera.
-This disease disrupt water and nutrient intake which results in loss of leaf surface area, yield reduction and total demise of the plant over a period of 4 to 7 years.
-Other diseases include gray mold, crown gall, botrytis bunch rot, black rot, downy mildew and powdery mildew.
-Insect problems can include mealybugs, flea beetles, leaf hopper, leaf roller, Japanese beetle, and grape berry moth.
+Insects, Diseases, and Other Plant Problems: This plant is particularly susceptible to grape phylloxera.
+This insect damages roots and disrupts water and nutrient intake which results in loss of leaf surface area, yield reduction and total demise of the plant over a period of 4 to 7 years.
+Diseases include gray mold, crown gall, botrytis bunch rot, black rot, downy mildew and powdery mildew.
+Other insect problems can include mealybugs, flea beetles, leaf hopper, leaf roller, Japanese beetle and grape berry moth.

 VIDEO Created by Elisabeth Meyer for "Vegetables, Herbs, Fruits, and Nuts" a plant identification course offered in partnership with Longwood Gardens.